2018 FIFA World Cup final: Background

 The 2018 final was the first for Croatia in their fifth World Cup appearance.
 They became the tenth European country and thirteenth overall to reach a World Cup final.
 Their previous best performance was at the 1998 World Cup, where they reached the semi-final before losing to France.
 Croatia had been eliminated in the group stage at the 2014 tournament, before reaching the round of 16 at Euro 2016, where they lost to eventual-winners Portugal.
 The final was the sixth meeting between the two teams, with France undefeated in the previous fixtures with three wins and two draws.
 Croatia's team at the time was described by many pundits as a golden generation, with Luka Modrić, Ivan Rakitić and Mario Mandžukić as the key players, although with many members of the team having passed the age of thirty, the 2018 World Cup was described as "surely a last quest towards making an impact on the greatest stage" by The Guardians Shaun Walker.
 The final was the ninth all-European World Cup final, the most recent having been in 2010 when Spain won 1–0 against the Netherlands.

 France and Croatia had played each other twice at major tournaments before.
-Their first such meeting was the 1998 World Cup semifinal at the Stade de France, where Davor Šuker opened the scoring for Croatia but France came back to win 2–1 courtesy of Lilian Thuram's only two goals for France in his international career.
+Their first such meeting was the 1998 World Cup semi-final at the Stade de France, where Davor Šuker opened the scoring for Croatia but France came back to win 2–1 courtesy of Lilian Thuram's only two goals for France in his international career.
 It also featured the only red card of Laurent Blanc's career.
 The second such meeting was in Group B of UEFA Euro 2004, and the two nations tied 2–2 in Leiria.